leouchoa/pyspark_cheatsheet/README.md

 # Create and Active the Environment

-For environment create and package orchestration I'm using conda.
+For environment creation and package orchestration I'm using conda.
 To install the environment and further activate it, please run:

 ```
 conda create -f environment.yml